 Disney’s transportation system has fairly robust coverage, but many visitors nevertheless prefer the convenience of a car.
-In 2020 and well into 2021, so many more guests may opt for the additional safety that private transportation can bring, even as safe as Disney’s current protocols are.

 For families with young kids, also never underestimate the importance of being able to leave and arrive when your child’s schedule dictates.
 Nothing ruins a Disney day like a tantruming toddler waiting on a Disney bus that just isn’t coming speedily!
 Plus, having your own car can really be advantageous for families because it makes transporting strollers easier.

 Many visitors of course road trip to Disney World and will have a car with them anyway.
 If you are flying to Orlando, MCO has some of the cheapest rental car rates in the country.
 For travelers with young kids, you can add a car seat rental on to a rental car for an extra fee (or rent from Hertz with your AAA membership to get it for free!).
 Or, bring your own car seat from home on the plane for the extra peace of mind of a known seat.